Atanas Zehirov

-Atanas Zehirov (Атанас Зехиров; born 13 February 1989) is a Bulgarian professional footballer who plays as a right back and right winger for Arda Kardzhali.
+Atanas Zehirov (Атанас Зехиров; born 13 February 1989) is a Bulgarian professional footballer who plays as a right back and right winger.

 Career

 Early career

 Zehirov began his career with CSKA Sofia, but made only six league appearances with one goal and spent time on loan to Sliven 2000 before leaving the club in October 2010.
 He scored his first and last goal for the club against Lokomotiv Mezdra on 13 June 2009.

 On 31 January 2011, Zehirov signed as a free agent with Pirin Blagoevgrad, but made only one league appearance, as a substitute, before being released at the end of the season.

 In August 2011, Zehirov joined Norwegian side Hasle-Løren IL.

 Beroe

 On 7 February 2013, Zehirov signed a two-and-a-half-year deal with Beroe Stara Zagora.
 During his time with the club he primarily has been used in the defence as a right-back.
 Zehirov made his debut on 22 May 2013, replacing Martin Raynov for the last 13 minutes of a 2–1 away win over Lokomotiv Plovdiv.
 On 1 March 2014, Zehirov scored his first league goal for Beroe in a 5–0 home win over Lyubimets 2007, scoring the fourth of their five goals.

 In the 2014–15 season, Zehirov became Beroe's first-choice right-back.
 On 8 May 2015, he signed a new two-year extension to his contract.
 He left the club in May 2017 after his contract expired.